Contributing to NiMARE

 This allows other members of the NiMARE development team to confirm that you aren’t overlapping with work that’s currently underway and that everyone is on the same page with the goal of the work you’re going to carry out.

 This blog is a nice explanation of why putting this work in up front is so useful to everyone involved.

 This is now your own unique copy of NiMARE.
 Changes here won’t effect anyone else’s work, so it’s a safe space to explore edits to the code!

-Make sure to keep your fork up to date with the master repository.
+Make sure to keep your fork up to date with the main repository.

 3. Make the changes you’ve discussed.

 Try to keep the changes focused.
 We’ve found that working on a new branch makes it easier to keep your changes targeted.

 When you’re creating your pull request, please do your best to follow NiMARE’s preferred style conventions.
 Namely, documentation should follow the numpydoc convention and code should adhere to PEP8 as much as possible.